openstack-archive/deb-python-aioeventlet/doc/status.rst

 To do
 =====

-* wrap_greenthread() must not log the exception to sys.stderr if the greenthread didn't start
 * register signals in eventlet hub, only needed for pyevent hub?
 * port greenio examples to aiogreen
 * write unit tests for, and maybe also examples for: